melezhik/sparrowdo/doc/sparky-integration.md

 ## names

-To give builds descriptive names use `name` key, it should not contain spaces.
+To give builds descriptive names use `name` key.

 A build name will appear in Sparky reports list: